Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 I'd start with Java or C#.
 Both easy to use, both use fairly common skills that will translate to other languages easily.
 Both are employable languages.
 If you don't mind being Microsoft's biatch C# has the nicer IDE to get developing against- but you're pretty much guaranteed to be doing purely windows based stuff.
 Java gives you the opportunity to work on anything.

 In my own case I grew up with a computer with MS-DOS 3.3 and GW Basic 3.22, and I spent a lot more time in MS-DOS batch files than I ever spent in Basic.
-Gr
+Granted, my application for them in setting variables and then launching programs doesn't apply a whole lot these days, but some file processing can be handled with it.

+I am not going to express an opinion about Power Shell from Microsoft because I have no experience with it other than coworkers raving how great some new feature to them is, when we've had that feature in bash for almost 30 years, so my judgement is admittedly tainted for the negative.

 Re: (Score:2)